Competitor comparison

 - Redacted deal sheets

-Best fit for Kelley Blue Book (Dealer): Dealers who need consumer-recognized valuation tools and are in the Cox ecosystem.
+Kelley Blue Book (Dealer) best fits: Dealers who need consumer-recognized valuation tools and are in the Cox ecosystem.

 Frequently asked questions